Baby’s Baptism / Christening in Romania: Traditions, What Gift to Bring & More

 romanian christening 02

-You can also notice in the background the special candle – it has to be held by the Godfather and generally it is decorated specifically for moment – we went for a cutesy little flower teddy bear that we liked so much!
+You can also notice in the background the special candle – it has to be held by the Godfather and it is decorated specifically for the moment – we went for a cutesy little flower teddy bear that we liked so much!

 After the priests read their part from the Bible, the baby is placed into the holy water and the baptism is complete.